 Distribution agreements should be always subject to the review from the perspective of the local competition law, since certain provisions in distribution agreements may amount to restrictive agreements governed under the local competition law.

 In terms of expectations and protection of foreign investors, there are more than 20 Bilateral Investment Treaties that Montenegro signed (“BITs”).
-BITs give additional protection to the investors and they are signed with the following countries: Austria, Azerbaijan, BLEU (Belgium-Luxembourg Economic Union, signed, not in force) Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, India (signed, not in force), Israel, Lithuania, The former Yugoslav Republic of Macedonia, Malta, Moldova, Netherlands, Nigeria, Poland, Qatar, Romania, Russian Federation, Serbia, Slovakia, Spain, Switzerland, Turkey (signed, not in force) and United Arab Emirates.
+BITs give additional protection to the investors and they are signed with the following countries: Austria, Azerbaijan, BLEU (Belgium-Luxembourg Economic Union, signed, not in force) Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, India (signed, not in force), Israel, Lithuania, North Macedonia, Malta, Moldova, Netherlands, Nigeria, Poland, Qatar, Romania, Serbia, Slovakia, Spain, Switzerland, Turkey (signed, not in force) and United Arab Emirates.
 Additionally, they all prescribe several levels of possible solutions for potential dispute resolution.
 The first level implies an attempt for amicable solution (usually through negotiations, if necessary by seeking expert advice, or by conciliation between the Contracting Parties through diplomatic channels).

 In the absence of amicable settlement, the dispute shall be submitted, at the option of the investor, either to the competent jurisdiction of the contracting party where the investment was made, or to the arbitration as an alternative dispute resolution forum.
 Most of the BITs contain an option for the investor to address the following forums: